Browse our list of internship opportunities. This page is updated frequently so please check back.

 To Apply: Please submit cover letter stating why you’d like to be considered for an internship and describing your past field work, a resume, and three references to the following:

-- For winter internships (Dec-Mar) contact Ryan Berger in August, bio, e-mail
+- For winter internships (Dec-Mar) you must have field experience with marine mammals to be considered for this position; contact Ryan Berger in August, bio, e-mail

 - For spring/summer internships (Mar – August) contact Russ Bradley in December, bio, e-mail